ektrah/nsec/docs/api/nsec.cryptography.algorithm.md

     public abstract class Algorithm

-The class has no public members.
+This class has no public members.

 ## Inheritance Hierarchy